PaoloMazzon/JamEngine/docs/BehaviourMap.md

 An individual behaviour in a map consists of 4 function pointers: onCreate, onDestroy, onFrame, onDraw.
-As you might guess, onCreate and onDestroy are called when an entity is added to a world and removed respectively. onFrame is called each frame by the world when you call `worldProcFrame` is called, and onDraw is a bit more tricky.
+As you might guess, onCreate and onDestroy are called when an entity is added to a world and removed respectively. onFrame is called each frame by the world when you call `jamWorldProcFrame` is called, and onDraw is a bit more tricky.
 If onDraw is a null pointer, the world will just draw the entity as normal, but if onDraw is not null, the world will not draw the entity at all and that responsibility then falls to the function.
 This allows you to render certain entities differently